-(Positive) "I performed the best that I possibly could in that situation, and many of the employees complimented me on my work ethic and organizational skills, but in the end, it was just too difficult of an environment to overcome."
+(Positive) "I performed the best that I possibly could in that situation, and many of the employees complimented me on my work ethic and skills, but in the end, it was just too difficult of an environment to overcome."

 (Positive) "I wanted to give sales a try because I feel that it really suits my personality.
 I’m an outgoing person who can easily start conversations, make connections with people, and I have never meet a stranger.